 Her father, William J. Ellis, Jr., served in the Quarter Masters Corp. and was on Bataan and Corregidor and in Cabanatuan #1.
 He was sent to Japan on the Oryoku Maru Series of hellships and died in Fukuoka #3 on Feb.
 27, 1945.
 Kris served as a volunteer for ADBC several years before being elected to the board for two terms, 2009 and 2012.
 Since then she has continued to work as a volunteer as part of the support group that provides the venue and program for the reunions.

 Nancy is the daughter of Maj.
 Clarence White, 31st Infantry Medical Corps.
 Her father died on the Enoura Maru in January, 1945.
 She is a founding member of the ADBC-MS and is committed to helping this organization fulfill its mission of educating the public about the experiences of the valiant men and women who defended the Philippines and other Pacific islands after the Japanese invasion in 1941.

 Minutes of ADBC-MS Board Meetings

-Beginning with the Aug 2011 meeting, the DG will post the minutes from its Board Meetings upon their approval.
-The minutes will be available on this page as downloadable pdf files.
+Beginning with the Aug 2011 meeting, the ADBC-MS will post the minutes from its Board Meetings upon their approval.
+The minutes will be available on this page as downloadable .pdf files.

 15 Apr 2013 ADBC-MS Board Meeting